Sherin2004/BMI-calculator/README.md

 The formula to calculate Body Mass Index (BMI) is:

-BMI
-=
+BMI =
-weight in kilograms
+weight in kilograms/
 (
 height in meters
 )
 2
-BMI=
-(height in meters)
-2

-weight in kilograms
 ​
 BMI Categories:
 Underweight: BMI < 18.5